openUC2/UC2-GIT/MDK/Readme.md

 The Names can be found in the chart below (Fig 1).
 The chart also represents the logical structure of building a setup using UC2 elements.

+The scheme describes the structure in which the toolbox is designed, therefore its explaining the naming convention of the design files (Inventor, openSCAD).
+There are a few differences between that and the repository CAD folder - those are noted in the table below.

 <p align=center>
 <img src="./IMAGES/MDK.jpg" width=600>
 <br> <em>Fig. 1: Modular Developer Kit chart</em>